BengaliAI/taklaPreWork/utils/wordCleaner.md

     (a) breaks as:['জ', '়', 'ন', '্', 'য']
     (b) breaks as:['জ', 'ন', '্', 'য']
 ```
+### case:invalid consecutive vowel diacritics
+* since there is no way to ensure which one is right it simply returns none

 **Note**: Examples of more Invalid Word cases can be found under **invalid_cases** folder

 ### Current Cases Handled: